Quantum Approximate Optimization Algorithm with Adaptive Bias Fields: numerical results

 The forms for the ab-QAOA for w3r graphs are slightly different, though we do not know at this point if the difference in the forms has any fundamental significance.
 The functions are:

-The fitting parameters $p_0$ and $c$ are tabulated in the SM.
+The fitting parameters $p_0$, $c$ and the fitting errors are tabulated in Appendix~\ref{sec:fit}.

 For the w3r results, the fitting functions work very well, as can be seen in Fig.~\ref{fig:w3r}.
 The upward curvature in the ab-QAOA fits is due to the fact that at higher $p$ we are close to converging to the actual solution.
 It is notable that for the ab-QAOA the curvature does not increase very rapidly with $p$, indicating that even when the ab-QAOA is quite close to the actual result, improvement still continues.
 The results for the relative infidelity of the QAOA and the ab-QAOA are nearly as impressive as those for the accuracy; the gap between the two methods is still clearly evident.
 In the ab-QAOA, $1-r$ is nearly independent of $n$, while $1-F$ changes noticeably.
-This is an indication that for the weighted graphs the ground state is likely to be nearly degenerate with the low-lying excited states.
+This is an indication that the energy spectrum of weighted graphs differs from that of unweighted graphs: the ground state for weighted graphs is more likely to be nearly degenerate with the low-lying excited states.
+This is shown by numerical calculation of the gap between the ground state and the first excited state as shown in Fig.~\ref{fig:gap} for both types of graph.

-The results for the u3r graphs are shown in Fig.~\ref{fig:u3r}.
+The results for the u3r graphs with $n=8,12,16$ are shown in Fig.~\ref{fig:u3r} and the results for $n=10,14,18$ are given in Appendix~\ref{sec:result_101418}.
 Again, the gap between the QAOA and the ab-QAOA is clearly evident.
 The initial convergence at small $p$ is very fast for the ab-QAOA.
 Indeed, if the figure of merit for the algorithms is taken as the accuracy at some fixed small $p$, the difference in performance for u3r graphs would exceed that for w3r graphs.

 For u3r graphs the fitting functions for QAOA are straight lines on the log-linear plots in Figs.~\ref{fig:u3ra}, \ref{fig:u3rb}: